First published in Socialist Review

 Last January, more than 3,300 members of the National Union of Health Workers (NUHW) struck Kaiser Permanente, the largest medical corporation in America.
 Despite record profits, Kaiser refused to employ sufficient staff to meet patients’ needs.
 In protest, NUHW psychologists, therapists, social workers, and psychiatric nurses launched the largest-ever strike of mental-health workers, with 65 picket lines in 35 cities.
 The week-long strike was followed with petitions and a “No more Kaiser suicides” campaign to publicize the numbers of patients dying from lack of care.
 Finally, threatened with an open-ended strike, Kaiser agreed to the union’s demands: the right to advocate for patients; wage and pension protection; and a new scheduling ratio that enables patients to be seen more often and mandates new hires to fill the demand.

 Linking the needs of workers and patients produced an unprecedented victory.
-However, we need more than access to services.
-We need a world that doesn’t make us sick.
+However, we need more than access to treatment; we need a world that doesn’t make us sick.

 Capitalism has transformed the entire world into a factory for producing capital.
 Every human need that stands in the way is treated as an obstacle to be removed.
 ‘Lean production’ pushes workers to their physical and emotional limits.
 Those who succumb are discarded and replaced.

 It is impossible to be healthy under capitalism.
 Growing daily misery is compounded by the horror of perpetual war and environmental destruction.
 If you open your mind to the barbarism of capitalism, you are traumatized.
 If you close your mind to it, you lose your humanity.